 When and how to apply for Pension Credit

-The quickest way is to call the Pension Service Tel 0800 99 1234.
+The quickest way is to call the Pension Credit claim line on 0800 99 1234.

 To apply for Pension Credit you will need to provide certain information.
-This includes:

-- Your National Insurance number
+- your National Insurance number

-- Evidence of your income and your savings or investments
+- evidence of your income and your savings or investments.

 What to do if your circumstances change